-We want to give you the best possible service.
-However, if at any point you become unhappy or concerned about the service we have provided then you should inform us immediately, so that we can do our best to resolve the problem.
+We want to provide you with the best possible service.
+However, if at any time you are unhappy or concerned about the service we have provided, you should let us know immediately so that we can do our best to resolve the problem.

-The Solicitors Regulation Authority can help you if you are concerned about our behaviour.
-This could be for things like dishonesty, taking or losing your money or treating you unfairly because of your age, a disability or other characteristic.
-You can raise your concerns with the Solicitors Regulation Authority.
+What to do if you are unhappy with our conduct: the Solicitors Regulation Authority (SRA) can help if you are concerned about our conduct.
+This could be about things like dishonesty, taking or losing your money or treating you unfairly because of your age, a disability or other characteristic.